 Management of Mild to Moderate Lead Toxicity

 Patients with mild to moderate exposure can be managed outpatient, focusing on exposure elimination.
-If symptoms worsen or BLL is high, further intervention is needed.
+If symptoms worsen or the BLL is high, further intervention is needed.

 Chelation Therapy